vectormars/Hackerrank/SOL/Basic Select/Basic Select.md

 #### Example 1: Revising the Select Query I

 Query all columns for all American cities in CITY with populations larger than 100000.
 The CountryCode for America is USA.

+select * from CITY

+where Population >= 100000 and CountryCode = "USA"